Tips from a Timber Stain Pro

 Do not pressure wash at all if you are inexperienced, because you could leave irreparable grooves and stripes in the wood.

 3. Clean the gutters and downspouts.
-If your gutters or spouts are clogged, it could cause water to run off onto the siding and create a problem area.
+If your gutters or spouts are clogged, it could cause water to run off onto the siding and create a problem area on your wood surfaces.

 5. Monitor the Cracks.
 There is not a finish made that will prevent wood from forming small cracks.
 Cracks in the siding or beams do not diminish the wood’s dimensional stability, but if the crack is large enough then there is a possibility that rain and moisture will fall down into the crack.